-One of the key lessons learned during the pandemic is that every organization must learn to expect and deal with change and uncertainty.
-We have heard it again and again: The pace of change has never been faster, and it is not going to slow down.
-And technology executives are often right in the middle of that change.
+One of the key lessons learned from the pandemic was that every organization must learn to expect and deal with change and uncertainty.
+We have heard it again and again: The pace of change has never been faster, and it is not going to slow down so adaptive firms are going to outperform their peers.

 The primary capability of a future fit tech strategy is adaptivity but what exactly IS an adaptive firm?
 Gary Hamel identified adaptive firms as able to “reconfigure [the firm’s] underlying business concept, by dramatically rethinking its core mission, its primary value proposition, its core competencies, the markets or industries in which it competes, [and] its end customer.”
 Adaptive strategies build on the foundation of the other two components of future fit strategy: creativity and resilience.
 Adaptive firms use customer obsession as their North Star, as delivering value is paramount.
 By focusing intently on the customer and constantly assessing the environment for opportunities, future fit leaders create better customer experiences, identify new markets, generate new products, and attract and retain talent.